Bible Truth for Everyday Life

 Search for Bible verse songs, and you might quickly commit these verses to memory.

-Before we had children, I carried a flipbook of Bible verses with me at all times.
+Before we had children, I carried a flipbook of Bible verses to memorize.
 I kept the book in my purse and pulled it out when I was waiting in doctor’s offices, riding in the car with my husband, and eating lunch at my desk at work.

 Every time I memorized a new verse, I wrote it in the book.